WHusssain937/Milestone-Project-3/README.md

 The collapsible will display the book title, rating and function icons that the user will see and when clicked will expand and display the information about the book.

 ##### Add Function Icon
-This icon when clicked will take the user to the add book page.
+This icon when clicked will take the user to the add book pages depending on which section of the library they are on.

 ##### Edit Function Icon
 This icon when clicked will take the user to the edit page for the book to make any changes and update.